rsrini7/Notification-SSE-GLM-Flux/docs/01_system_architecture.md

     participant Frontend as React Frontend
     participant Backend as Java Microservice
     participant Kafka
-    participant Database as PostgreSQL DB
+    participant DB as PostgreSQL DB
+    participant Redis as Redis Cache
     participant User as User's Browser

     Admin->>Frontend: 1.
 Clicks "Send Broadcast"
     Frontend->>Backend: 2.
 POST /api/broadcasts (REST API)
-    Backend->>Database: 3.
+    Backend->>DB: 3.
 Stores the message
+    Backend->>Redis: 4.
+Caches message (optional)
-    Backend->>Kafka: 4.
-Publishes message to a topic Kafka-->>Backend: 5.
+    Backend->>Kafka: 5.
+Publishes message to a topic Kafka-->>Backend: 6.
 Consumer receives the message
-    Backend-->>User: 6.
+    Backend-->>User: 7.
 Pushes message via SSE
 ```

 1. An **Admin** writes a message in the [React Frontend](02_react_frontend.md) and hits send.
 2. The frontend packages this into a standard `POST` request to the [Java Microservice](03_java_microservice.md).
 3. The microservice immediately saves the message to the **PostgreSQL Database** for long-term storage.
+For more details, see the [Database Integration](08_database_integration.md) chapter.
+4. It then optionally caches the message in **Redis** for quick retrieval.
-4. It then publishes the message to a **Kafka** topic.
+5. It then publishes the message to a **Kafka** topic.
 This decouples the sending from the delivery.
-5. A Kafka consumer within the same microservice listens for this message.
+6. A Kafka consumer within the same microservice listens for this message.
-6. Upon receiving it, the microservice finds all connected users and pushes the message to them in real-time using [Server-Sent Events (SSE)](04_server_sent_events.md).
+7. Upon receiving it, the microservice finds all connected users and pushes the message to them in real-time using [Server-Sent Events (SSE)](04_server_sent_events.md).

 ### Conclusion